-Zhao, Y, Zhang, J, Wu, W, Guo, X, Xiong, P, Liu, H & Wang, G 2018, 'Cobalt-doped MnO2 ultrathin nanosheets with abundant oxygen vacancies supported on functionalized carbon nanofibers for efficient oxygen evolution', Nano Energy, vol. 54, pp. 129-137.View/Download from: UTS OPUS or Publisher's site
+Zhao, Y, Zhang, J, Wu, W, Guo, X, Xiong, P, Liu, H & Wang, G 2018, 'Cobalt-doped MnO2 ultrathin nanosheets with abundant oxygen vacancies supported on functionalized carbon nanofibers for efficient oxygen evolution', Nano Energy, vol. 54, pp. 129-137.View/Download from: Publisher's site

-Zhang, J, Sun, B, McDonagh, AM, Zhao, Y, Kretschmer, K, Guo, X & Wang, G 2017, 'A multi-functional gel co-polymer bridging liquid electrolyte and solid cathode nanoparticles: An efficient route to Li–O2batteries with improved performance', Energy Storage Materials, vol. 7, pp. 1-7.View/Download from: UTS OPUS or Publisher's site
+Zhang, J, Sun, B, McDonagh, AM, Zhao, Y, Kretschmer, K, Guo, X & Wang, G 2017, 'A multi-functional gel co-polymer bridging liquid electrolyte and solid cathode nanoparticles: An efficient route to Li–O2batteries with improved performance', Energy Storage Materials, vol. 7, pp. 1-7.View/Download from: Publisher's site

 © 2016 Lithium-oxygen (Li–O 2 ) batteries have the highest theoretical energy density amongst all rechargeable batteries and have attracted significant attention.
 However, large over-potentials originating from sluggish reaction kinetics often lead to low round-trip energy efficiency and short cycle life.
 We report here a novel multi-functional gel co-polymer that efficiently enhances the discharge and charge performances in Li–O 2 batteries by intimately connecting the liquid electrolyte and solid cathode nanoparti cles.
 On one hand, the co-polymer material, poly(2,2,6,6-tetramethylpiperidinyloxy-4-yl methacrylate-co-methyl methacrylate) (P(TMA-MMA)), functions as a binder during the fabrication of the cathode and forms a gel polymer membrane to retain liquid electrolyte and to increase ionic conductivity.
 On the other hand, the TMA units, containing N–O radical groups that catalyse Li 2 O 2 formation and decomposition during charge and discharge cycles, are distributed throughout the polymer membrane.
 This allows more effective formation and decomposition of Li 2 O 2 than surface bound catalytic units.
 The combination of gelable MMA and catalytic TMA moieties enhances the interface between liquid electrolyte and solid cathode by functioning as a medium both to transport Li + (enhancing discharge process) and to carry electrons (reducing charge over-potential).
 Consequently, the optimized P(TMA-MMA) co-polymers provide exceptional electrochemical performance in Li–O 2 batteries.